DionneMaguire/dionnes_wines/README.md

 - load in the fixtures
 - create a superuser for new database
 - check in elephantsql that all your fixtures are loaded
+- in settings.py  if development point to sqlite3 and if production point to elephantsql
 - need to install gunicorn, freeze requirements
+- create a Procfile
 - need to add the hostname of heroku app to allowed_hosts in settings.py
 - git push all changes
 - git push heroku main to deploy to heroku
 - In heroku app, go to deploy tab and connect to github, search for my repository and connect
 - can enable automatic deploys, so everytime we push to github my code will automatically deploy to heroku
-- set up secret_key and stripe key in heroku config vars
+- set up secret_key and stripe keys in heroku config vars
 - set up aws s3 cloud based storage for my static files and images
 - to connect django to aws we need to install boto3 and django-storages freeze requirements
 - add aws settings to settings.py